 Other Ways In Which You Can Support Indigenous Peoples in Bvlbancha and Across Turtle Island

-Help Tasso Time 2023 produce their cultural event: With our expanding 2nd year event we've had to increase our GoFundMe goal.
-This funding will cover the honorariums to 14 Indigenous individuals and groups providing demonstrations, grocery costs to feed approximately 200 people over the weekend (and provide elders with meals after the event), and compostable general supplies (the remains of which will be collected and used for Indigenous gardens and farms after the event). https://www.gofundme.com/f/tasso-time-2023
+Help Tasso Time produce their cultural events: This funding will cover the honorariums to Indigenous individuals and groups providing demonstrations, grocery costs to feed approximately 200 people over the weekend (and provide elders with meals after the event), and compostable general supplies. https://sites.google.com/view/tasso-gathering/tasso-time

 Donate to Imagine Water Works: Since 2012 we’ve advocated for "living with water" and have worked at the intersections of reducing risk from flooding, pollution, and natural hazards, prioritizing those who are systemically forgotten or pushed to the margins.
 We also knew that the best solutions were multidisciplinary — so we've consistently integrated science, history, identity, and art into our work.
 We’re reimagining the future through art, science, and human connection.
 We hold space for intentional conversation, for creativity, and for existing fully as ourselves both in the present and in the future.
 Our core focus areas are water management, climate justice, and disaster readiness and response.
 Donate to Imagine Water Works here: https://donorbox.org/imagine-water-works